 I might have to try this lemonade recipe sometime!

 The San Diego Honeysuckle is found everywhere!
 I have a few of these vines growing in my backyard.

 To call them hardy would be an understatement.
 You can find this plant everywhere, growing like a weed.

 It sure does smell good, though!

 Here is another of my favorite trees, the Coastal Live Oak.
-The oldest Coastal Live Oak tree is on the Pechanga Reservation, which is less than a mile from my house.
+The oldest Coastal Live Oak tree is on the Pechanga Reservation, less than a mile from my house.

 Nicknamed the ” The Great Oak,” it is over 1000 years old!